 Roast at 550° for 5 minutes per pound.

-Turn off the oven and DO NOT OPEN THE OVEN DOOR FOR 25 minutes or until your meat thermometer reaches 130 degrees.
+Turn off the oven and DO NOT OPEN THE OVEN DOOR FOR 25 minutes (or until your meat thermometer reaches 125 degrees, provided you have one you can read remote).

 Remove from the oven, let it rest about 15 minutes, slice and enjoy.